bparanj/crystal/electronics/design/capacitive-reactance.md

 As frequency increases, capacitive reactance (Xc) decreases according to Xc = 1/(2πfC).
 By Ohm's law, I = V/Xc, so when Xc decreases, current increases.

-Think of it this way: Higher frequency means the voltage changes direction more often, giving electrons less time to build up on the capacitor plates.
+Higher frequency means the voltage changes direction more often, giving electrons less time to build up on the capacitor plates.
 This allows more current to flow through the circuit.

 Example: If frequency doubles: